catalyst-fp7/documents/interoperability/interoperability.md

 The other option is for the widget front-end to exchange those same user events with the platform front-end.
 The advantage is that the widget front end needs to understand less about the platform backend endpoints; the disadvantage is that event passing between web components has not yet been standardized properly.
-We are left either with ad-hoc architectures, solutions that are heavily dependent on a specific front-end framework, or very heavy architectures such as [OpenSocial](http://opensocial.org/).
+We are left either with ad-hoc architectures such as [Aura](http://aurajs.com/), solutions that are heavily dependent on a specific front-end framework such as [Marionette](http://marionettejs.com/), or very heavy architectures such as [OpenSocial](http://opensocial.org/).
 This is going to be an area of further exploration for us.

 ## Attention mediation